 What is aggregate rating?

-Aggregate rating is a collection of reviews from users.
+This is made possible by the Aggregate rating schema markup.
 This enables Google to feature your review ratings and attract customers with it.

 There are three forms of markup that you can utilize to enable aggregate ratings on your site.